phillChoi/Web-Scraper/README.md

 - perf_hooks (not required, just used to time the script)

 ## Disclaimer
-This project was created with the intent on learning about coding and should not be used for piracy.
+This project was created with the intent on learning about web scraping.
+The repository and creater have **no** affiliation with Twist.moe.